-NECT has worked in Cumbria for many years, but since 2009 has had a base at Carlisle Castle, first in Arroyo Block and now Arnhem, shown above.
+NECT has worked in Cumbria for many years, and had a base at Carlisle Castle from 2009 until April 2013.
 NECT continues to work across its whole range of disciplines, from conservation planning, education, skills and built heritage, to historical analysis, architectural advice and the project management of capital works.
 See our projects page for examples of our work in Cumbria.

 In the summer of 2011, the Design Council CABE invited applications from design organisations across England to bid for small grants to help them explore the value of design in the environment.
 There were over 130 applications, including one by North of England Civic Trust (NECT) for Frizington.
 It was one of only 13 applications that were successful, and it was the only one in Cumbria.
 NECT is now working with the community to look at Frizington as a settlement within the wider landscape and to consider what is distinctive about it as a place – what is special, that people would want to safeguard and celebrate?
 For example, we will be looking in more detail at Main Street and thinking about how the character of Frizington is represented there – is Main Street fine as it is, or could it be improved?
 Could design make Main Street better?
 Lighting?
 Colour?
 Traffic management?